-Whether you’re working in public relations or another service business these days, things can occasionally get.. well, scary.
+Whether you’re working in public relations or another service business, things can occasionally get.. well, scary.
 But Halloween offers an opportunity to reflect on hair-raising business experiences that, if nothing else, make good stories later.
-The ones below apply mainly to us in the PR trade, but as readers may see, some could apply to anyone.
+The ones below apply mainly to us in PR, but some could apply to anyone.
 Proceed with caution!

 The mystery of the empty press event

-A client is introducing a new product with interest to the large segment of “family” bloggers.
+A client is introducing a new product of interest to “family” bloggers.
 The agency has selected a cool venue, an emcee with audience cred and has even vetted the time period with select journalists.
 The guest list looks solid, so what could go wrong?
 Despite best-laid plans, some media events don’t end up being the draw that the agency planned.
 And, nothing can quite compete with the misery of standing at a bright and shiny media event, with no (or very few) media in attendance.
 What’s a PR person to do?
-Not much, unfortunately, except to never let an entire campaign hinge on an event, and to give clients the heads-up for this possibility when weighing options.
+Not much, unfortunately.
+One lesson here is to avoid letting an entire campaign hinge on an event, and to manage client and stakeholder expectations.
 A thorough look at the risks can help the team decide if, given today’s fractured media environment, an event is the best way to go.

 When spokespeople choke

-Agencies are usually very involved in determining the best spokesperson to represent a client company and offering customized prep for that spokesperson as well.
+PR teams typically have a say in selecting and preparing a media spokesperson for their campaign.
 But, what if the perfect company spokesperson (the founder!) is also the least articulate?
-We spent countless hours developing messaging, conducting practice interviews and scripting one spokesperson only to see one bungled interview after another.
-Despite best efforts, each interview contained inaccuracies, long-winded responses that went nowhere and a general discomfort with the process.
+We spent hours developing messaging, conducting practice interviews and scripting a spokesperson, only to see one bungled interview after another.
+Despite best efforts, each interview contained inaccuracies and long-winded responses that went nowhere.
+The overall impression was bad.
 Things improved when we were able to convince the company to work with some outside spokespeople who complemented and enhanced the brand messaging in select media situations.

 The deadly deception

 Somehow, you’re caught in a lie.
 Maybe a pitch contains bad info, or a story is printed with a key fact wrong.
-This could be a well-meaning client who just wants to amplify the company background to make it more compelling to a journalist.
-But beware the negative consequences.
-If caught in a lie to a journalist, particularly about numbers – market share, sales, downloads, or dates – the story will never see the light of day, or a nasty piece may result.
-Journalists get understandably angry when misled, and a rapprochement can take forever.
+This could be a well-meaning client who wants to make their story more compelling, but beware the negative consequences.
+If caught giving bad information, particularly about numbers – market share, sales, downloads, or dates – the story will never see the light of day, if you’re lucky.
+If you’re not, the journalist will never forget that you made them look bad.
 We’ve learned to take the time to educate clients and demand scrupulous adherence to the facts, warts and all, before committing to an announcement or other story pitch.
 Think your story isn’t good the way it is?
-An agency can help craft the most interesting version, something we tackled in a recent post.
+An agency can help craft the most interesting version, something we tackled here.

 The evils of missing details